 Wells OP assumed a loan (Metris Loan) with Richter-Schroeder Company, Inc. in connection with its purchase of the Metris Building.
-Wells OP extended the Metris Loan which matures on February 11, 2003.
-The Metris Loan requires monthly payments of interest only.
-The interest rate on the Metris Loan is an annual variable rate equal to the LIBOR for a thirty day period plus 175 basis points.
-The current interest rate on the Metris Loan is 8.38% per annum.
+The Metris Loan requires monthly payments of interest only and matures on February 11, 2003.
+The interest rate on the Metris Loan is an annual variable rate equal to the LIBOR for a thirty-day period plus 175 basis points.
+As of December 15, 2000, the interest rate on the Metris Loan was 8.44% per annum.
 The Metris Loan is secured by a first mortgage against the Metris Building.
-As of September 30, 2000, the outstanding principal balance of the Metris Loan is \$8,000,000.
+As of December 15, 2000, the outstanding principal balance of the Metris Loan was \$8,000,000.